bainsy88/Ibm-Containers-Labs-Denmark/4-Container-Group-High-Availability.md

 $ cf ic group rm -f spring-boot
   ```

-##Congratulations!!!
+## Congratulations!!!
 You have successfully accomplished Lab 4.

-####Let's recap what you've accomplished thus far in this lab:
+#### Let's recap what you've accomplished thus far in this lab:

-- Created a Second Bluemix Space in Your Org
+- Created a Second Bluemix Space in Your Org.
-- Created a Container Group in Each Availability Zone
+- Created a Container Group in Each Availability Zone.
-- Verified high availability by deleting the group in space 2 and confirming we could still serve requests
+- Verified high availability by deleting one of the two container groups and demonstrated that requests are still served correctly.